Dear 2014 Graduate:

 As the countdown to your graduation day begins, we would like to take this opportunity to provide you with a Commencement 2014 update, and gather information from you that will assist us in the preparation of granting your degree.
 Please take the time to read this letter and fill out the Intent to Graduate Form below.

-The 2014 School of Law graduation will be held on Saturday, May 3, 2014, at the University of Dayton Arena.
+The 2014 School of Law graduation will be held on Saturday, May 3, 2014, at 9:00 am in the University of Dayton Arena.
 A reception at Keller Hall will immediately follow the graduation ceremony.
 All 2014 graduates are eligible to “walk through” the ceremony, regardless of whether their actual date of graduation is January, May or August.
 A mandatory graduation rehearsal will be held in the Courtroom at 12:30 p.m. on Wednesday, April 9, 2014.
-The Baccalaureate Service is tentatively planned for late afternoon, or early evening of Friday, May 2, 2014.
+The Baccalaureate Service is Friday, May 2, 2014 at 5:00 pm in the UD Chapel.

 Graduates are responsible for ensuring that all academic requirements are met prior to the date of graduation.
 To verify your academic and graduation status, you can examine your degree audit through Degree Works at http://degreeworks.udayton.edu.
 If you have any questions or concerns after viewing your audit, you may contact me at email@example.com or set-up an appointment with me through Ms. Mary Beth Miller at (937) 229-4187 or firstname.lastname@example.org.